bucsspring2024/final-project-jl/README.md

 ### Features

 1. Deck of cards
-2. Shop with jokers, and modifier cards
+2. Shop with packs of planet and tarot cards
 3. Scaling difficulty rounds
 4. Money with purchasing value in the shop
 5. Values of chips and multipliers for different levels of hands